ST10345224/Lumina_Ledger_POE/README.md

 ---

 ### What is Lumina Ledger?
 Lumina Ledger helps you track your spending, plan budgets, and set long‑term financial goals all in one place.
-With a clean interface and intuitive controls, you can easily log expenses, categorize transactions, and monitor progress towards savings targets.
+With a clean interface and intuitive controls, you can easily log expenses, categorize them, and monitor progress towards savings targets.

 ---